Last updated: January 3, 2020

 2. Crawl the craft breweries in East Vancouver

 When the weather’s crappy and it’s dark at 4pm, you’ll find the beer nerds hiding out in the city’s craft breweries scattered across the various East Van neighbourhoods.
-Purchase samplers, fill your growlers, or grab a pint in the tasting room.
+Purchase flights, fill your growlers, or grab a pint in the tasting room.
 These are tiny breweries so space is limited, but if one is full, simply stroll down to the next.
-Personal favourites include the Brassneck, Main Street, 33 Acres trifecta, as well as the Callister, Powell Street, Bomber, East Van Brewing, Strange Fellows, Off the Rail, Storm, Andina cluster, to name but a few.
+Personal favourites include the Brassneck, Main Street, 33 Acres, and R&B Brewing cluster around Main Street, as well as breweries near Commercial Drive like Callister, Powell Street, Bomber, East Van Brewing, Strange Fellows, Off the Rail, Storm, and Andina to name but a few.

 3. Go shopping on Main Street